 Start free

-Quick check: Run ollama --version right now.
-If it says anything below 0.6, you are missing critical performance improvements and model support.
-This page tracks every Ollama release so you can decide whether to update and what to expect when you do.
+The latest Ollama version is v0.30.10 as of June 2026 (released June 17, 2026).
+Run ollama --version to see what you have — if it is anything below 0.19, you are missing the MLX Apple Silicon backend (roughly 2× faster on Macs) plus a long list of new models.
+This page tracks every major Ollama release so you can decide whether to update and what to expect when you do.

 What you will find here: